econ909/SuperFinalProject/README.md

 SuperFinalProject
 =================

-The 3rd time trying this shit

-Got the Bet Class added.
-Beginning stages of Final Project
+Got the Bet Class nested into a new Player Class.

 Stages 2 and 3 are complete.
-Just a little tinkering left to make it perfect.
+Finished verison.

 This program makes a gmae of blackjackwith 2 players.